PlagueHO/data-fundamentals-non-relational-data/README.md

 5. After the storage account is created, click on the `Containers` tab and create a new container.
 6. Upload a file to the container.

-## Azure Table Storage

-In this task, we will look at how to create an Azure Table Storage account and add a new table to it.

-1. Open the Azure portal.
-2. Search for `Storage accounts` and click on it.
-3. Click on the `+ Create` button to create a new storage account.
-4. Fill in the necessary details to create a new storage account.
-5. After the storage account is created, click on the `Tables` tab and add a new table to the storage account.

 ## Azure Data Lake Storage

 In this task, we will look at how to create an Azure Data Lake Storage account and upload a file to it.